Grading every Premier League team's 2024/25 season

 Looking for just their second top half finish in Premier League history, Bournemouth have surprised a few people this season with some electric performances and excellent results, particularly against the likes of Arsenal and Newcastle.

-Andoni Iraola's side have acquired some real gems in the past year or two, namely Dean Huijsen and Justin Kluivert, and despite poor form throughout February and March, the Cherries will be relatively pleased with their season so far - with Europe still a distinct possibility.
+Andoni Iraola's side have acquired some real gems in the past year or two, namely Dean Huijsen and Justin Kluivert, and despite poor form throughout February and March, the Cherries will be relatively pleased with their season.

 Brentford